byt3bl33d3r/CrackMapExec/README.md

   --inject {met_reverse_http,met_reverse_https,exe,shellcode,dll}
-                        Inject Shellcode, EXE, DLL or Meterpreter --path PATH           Path to the Shellcode/EXE/DLL you want to inject on the target systems --procid PROCID       Process ID to inject the Shellcode/EXE/DLL/Meterpreter into (if omitted, will inject within the running PowerShell process)
+                        Inject Shellcode, EXE, DLL or Meterpreter --path PATH           Path to the Shellcode/EXE/DLL you want to inject on the target systems (ignored if injecting Meterpreter)
+  --procid PROCID       Process ID to inject the Shellcode/EXE/DLL/Meterpreter into (if omitted, will inject within the running PowerShell process)
   --exeargs EXEARGS     Arguments to pass to the EXE being reflectively loaded (ignored if not injecting an EXE) --met-options LHOST LPORT